simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 29-Jan 31 2025
+Solar Radiation Storm Forecast for Jan 30-Feb 01 2025

-              Jan 29  Jan 30  Jan 31
+              Jan 30  Jan 31  Feb 01
 S1 or greater    1%      1%      1%

 Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jan 28 2025 1945 UTC.
+The largest was at Jan 29 2025 0408 UTC.

-Radio Blackout Forecast for Jan 29-Jan 31 2025
+Radio Blackout Forecast for Jan 30-Feb 01 2025

-              Jan 29        Jan 30        Jan 31
+              Jan 30        Jan 31        Feb 01
-R1-R2           25%           25%           25%
+R1-R2           35%           35%           35%
 R3 or greater    5%            5%            5%

-Rationale: There is chance for R1-R2 (Minor-Moderate) radio blackout events, with a slight chance for R3 (Strong) events, through 31 Jan.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackout events, with a slight chance for R3 (Strong) events, through 01 Feb.

 ```